 All rooms have coffee/tea facilities, free WiFi, and a smart flat-screen TV.
 Five rooms have private terraces.
 Each room also features both a bath and shower, except for ours, which was entirely accessible for those with limited mobility.

 Of course, we’re always interested in the food offerings where we stay.
 Hippo-Droom has this sorted too.
 Breakfasts are a tasty continental buffet, featuring bread and pastries from a local bakery, meats, cheeses, smoked salmon, fruit, and cereals.
 Beverages include tea, coffee, and fresh, locally produced juices.

-This summer also saw the opening of Hippo-Smaak, brasserie-style lunch offerings on the beautiful terrace, over-looking the forest.
-It’s a busy spot with locals and weekend-walkers alike.
+This summer also saw the opening of Hippo-Smaak, brasserie-style lunch offerings on the beautiful terrace, overlooking the forest.
+It’s a busy spot with locals and weekend walkers alike.

 The concept is clever and unique.
 Hot meals are prepared and delivered each day by a local chef.
 Using fresh, local ingredients, they are served in glass preserving jars, ready to be heated and enjoyed.
-Dishes include pastas, carbonnade, meatballs, and Andrew’s favourite vol au vent.
+Dishes include pasta, carbonnade, meatballs, and Andrew’s favourite vol au vent.

 There is also a selection of beautiful quiches.
 I tried a beautiful autumn quiche of pumpkin, pumpkin seeds, raisins, and bacon.
 It tasted as gorgeous as it looked.

 But, as we all know, it’s the people behind the scenes who are the most important aspect of a great B&B stay.
 Davy Verbeke and Sophie Vercammen are everything we want in our ideal B&B hosts: They are warm, open and friendly, knowledgeable about the area, networked with the best local producers, and creative in their approach to business.